Concordium/concordium-node-sdk-js/README.md

 Note that you must have [wasm-pack](https://rustwasm.github.io/wasm-pack/) installed to build the project.

 ## Publishing a release
-Currently publishing is done indiviudally for each package.
+Currently publishing is done individually for each package.

 # Test
 An automatic test suite is part of this project, and it is run by executing: